curityio/azure-apim-oauth-proxy/README.md

 openssl rand 64 | base64
 ```

-Experiment with storing the key in the keyVault.
+Note, that this key is normally shared by the OAuth Agent that generates the encrypted cookies.

 ## Deploying